7 Frequently Asked Questions About Lactose Intolerance Tests

 Stomachaches, gas, loose stools - there are plenty of unfortunate consequences of lactose intolerance.

-If you're experiencing chronic digestive discomfort, then you should consider lactose intolerance tests.
-Especially if you feel discomfort after ingesting a lot of dairy.
+If you're experiencing chronic digestive discomfort, then you should consider lactose intolerance tests, especially if you feel pain after ingesting a lot of dairy.

 Give yourself the best chance for comfort.
 Sometimes, taking a test can do just that.

 So keep reading for seven frequently asked questions about lactose intolerance tests.
 Afterward, you'll be ready to change your lifestyle and diet for the better.

 Lactose intolerance refers to a body's inability to digest lactose, a natural sugar in dairy products.
 When a lactose-intolerant person ingests lactose, the lactose will move through the digestive system without proper digestion.

 No. Allergies are defined by an immune system's misguided reaction to typically harmless substances.
 A severe allergic reaction can cause anaphylactic shock, which can turn lethal.

 Instead, lactose intolerance can be extremely uncomfortable.
 But while it causes discomfort, it usually does not result in serious medical consequences.